 24 Avatars of Vishnu are the 24 divine incarnations of the Hindu God, Vishnu.
 The list and name of 24 Avatars of the Lord Vishnu also include the Dashavatara of the 10 Avatars.
 They include Matsya Avatar, Kurma Avatar, Varaha Avatar, Narasimha Avatar, Vamana Avatar, Parashuram Avatar, Rama Avatar, Krishna avatar, Buddha Avatar and Kalki Avatar.
 The first 9 Avatars have already incarnated, the Kalki is believed to appear in the end times of the final Yuga Cycle namely Kali Yuga.

 The 9th Avatar is sometimes replaced with Balarama, the brother of Krishna, however, the list of 24 Avatars of Vishnu varies with two names.

 Significance of the 24 Avatars of Bhagawan Vishnu.

-The literal meaning of Avatar is, representation of the idea, ideology or the divine form in the image of a being.
+The literal meaning of Avatar is a representation of the idea, ideology or the divine form in the image of a being.
 The Marriam- Webster dictionary defines it as “an embodiment (as of a concept or philosophy) often in a person”.
 As per the Dictionary.com, an Avatar is an embodiment or personification, as of a principle, attitude, or view of life.

 The stories in the Hindu Puranas give a description of the various Avatars of Vishnu, Shiva, and other Devtas.
 The most famous being the Avatars of Vishnu.
 In Shreemad Bhagawat Gita, Krishna says

 परित्राणाय साधूनां विनाशाय च दुष्कृताम् ।Shrimad Bhagavat Gita